cocrafts/whitepaper/metacraft/tokenomic.md

 - `ATEM` games: `10%`
 - `Non-ATEM` games: `10%`

-**ATEM Hero/Player ONE**<br>
+**ATEM Hero/Player ONE**
 A single player who wins the main game of `ATEM` is rewarded a phenomenal prize of `5% of total supply` to honor his/her skills and effort for `ATEM` games.

-**Staking & Liquidity**<br>
+**Staking & Liquidity**
-Staking is a way to reward a long-term mindset community member by locking up their MEMI token.
+Staking is a way to reward a long-term mindset community member by locking up their `MEMI` token.

-**Public sale**<br>
+**Public sale**
-The sale of MEMI to the general public
+The sale of `MEMI` to the general public

-**Private sale**<br>
+**Private sale**
 Metacraft eager to onboard non-crypto users to blockchain world.
-Private sales are all open to the public, to purchase MEMI with ease on [stormgate.io](http://stormgate.io) for anyone who wants to join funding Metacraft and approach this exclusive "early bird" opportunity to purchase `MEMI` at the best price
+Private sales are all open to the public, to purchase `MEMI` with ease on [stormgate.io](http://stormgate.io) for anyone who wants to join funding Metacraft and approach this exclusive "early bird" opportunity to purchase `MEMI` at the best price

 The initial fund of `$131,000` was raised at Private sale `round 1` from more than `70 individual investors` who are new to crypto space, help kickstart Metacraft officially in `May 2022`.